If someone is running late for dinner and you want to keep their food warm, you’ve probably wondered “can I just put the plate in the oven?”

-Most plates will have labels on the back of the plate stating if they are microwave or oven-safe.
+Most plates will have an oven-safe symbol on the back of the plate stating if they are microwave or oven-safe.
+Here is a guide to oven-safe symbols by Ovenwave.com.
 If the plate doesn’t say, you can check with the manufacturer to find out.
 If you’re still not sure, don’t put the plate in the oven just to be safe.

 In general, you can put a plate in the oven at a temperature of 250 degrees Fahrenheit or less.
 However, this does depend on the type of material from which your plate was constructed.
 Most manufacturers will be able to tell you what temperature is safe if you need additional information.

 Can You Put Plates in a Toaster Oven?

 Because the heating elements are closer to your dish and the heating is uneven, you should not use glass, ceramic, or stoneware in your toaster oven because it could cause them to crack or shatter.
 The kinds of plates or dishes you can use in a toaster oven are metal, cast iron, and aluminum foil.

 Can You Put Plates in an Air Fryer?